AGranville1/AGranville1/README.md

 Computer Science

 #Projects:
 1. A MTG collection tracker.
-Im collecting one of each of the Magic the Gathering basic lands.
+I'm collecting one of each of the Magic The Gathering basic lands.
 I want an easy place to keep track of my collection, so I am going to make my own.
 2. A Counter-Strike inventory tracker.
 I play a lot of Counter-Strike and want to create an app to keep track of the prices of items in my inventory.
 I am using Springboot to create a locally hosted h2 database, pulling from the steam api.

 #Languages:
-1. <span style="color:blue">Java</span>.Java
+1. <mark>Java</mark>
 2. C++
 3. JavaScript
 4. HTML